panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 6. Iterate DOM collections

-When working directly with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), you might know how [frustrating](https://stackoverflow.com/q/35969974/1894471) it is to work with [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection).
+You might know how [frustrating](https://stackoverflow.com/q/35969974/1894471) could be to work with [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection) in DOM.
 All because `HTMLCollection` is an array-like object (instead of a regular array), so you don't have access to regular array methods.

 For example, the `children` property of every DOM element is an `HTMLCollection`.
 So, since `for...of` can iterate also over array-like objects, you can can iterate the children with ease: